yssource/crp/src/idioms/data_modeling/enums.md

 See [Exceptions and error handling](/idioms/exceptions.md) for examples of how to ergonomically handle the result of `try_from`.

-If low level performance more of a concern than memory safety, `std::mem::transmute` is analogous to a C++ reinterpret cast, but requires unsafe Rust because its use can result in undefined behavior.
+If low-level performance is more of a concern than memory safety, `std::mem::transmute` is analogous to a C++ reinterpret cast, but requires unsafe Rust because its use can result in undefined behavior.
 Uses of `std::mem::transmute` for this purpose should not be hidden behind an interface